 The label of the leading sports drink reads like this: Water, sugar, dextrose.
-Since dextrose is a code word for added sugar—it’s a form of glucose—the second and third ingredients on the list are plain old sugar.
+Since dextrose is a code word for added sugar—it’s a form of glucose—the second and third ingredients on the list are sources of plain old sugar.
 That’s why if you drink the whole bottle, you’ll down 30 grams of sugar, according to the USDA database.

 Sure, you burn some calories when you exercise, but a 20-ounce bottle of sports drink has nearly 160 calories—a little less than you burn on a two-mile run.
 Wouldn’t you rather refuel later with actual food?
-Sip some water while you work, and save your calories—and sugar—for solid food later.
+Sip some water while you work and save your calories—and sugar—for solid food later.

 Sneaky Sugar Source 10: Instant Oatmeal